YOU ARE HERE: zharth.net / Zharth's Music Log / Week 44 (Domestic Abuse)

 Wednesday (5/21/08): Fleetwood Mac - You're So Evil [Fleetwood Mac (outtake), 1968]

-Comments: Here's an outtake from the original Fleetwood Mac's first debut album from 1968, in which Jeremy Spencer seems to be improvising lyrics over the same piano rhythm used for the track Hellhound On My Trail, which did go on the album.
+Comments: Here's an outtake from the original Fleetwood Mac's debut album from 1968, in which Jeremy Spencer seems to be improvising lyrics over the same piano rhythm used for the track Hellhound On My Trail, which did go on the album.
 "I'm gonna get my .44, shoot a few holes in you.
 Yes, I'll put you six feet under, six feet under the ground."

 Thursday (5/22/08): Led Zeppelin - Hats Off To (Roy) Harper [Led Zeppelin III, 1970]

 Comments: A somewhat unpopular song off of Led Zeppelin's trend-turning third album, Hats Off To (Roy) Harper seems to be a bit of a mish-mash of various blues numbers.
-Page dusts off his slide, and Plant uses an odd tremolo effect of sorts on his vocals.
+Page dusts off his slide, and Plant uses an odd tremolo effect on his vocals.
 Altogether, I think it makes for an interesting tune.
 "I gave my baby a twenty dollar bill.
 Well, if that don't get that woman, I'm sure my shotgun will."

 Friday (5/23/08): Neil Young & Crazy Horse - Down By The River (Live) [Live At The Fillmore East, 1970]

-Comments: Neil Young and the original version of Crazy Horse with Danny Whitten on second guitar, plow through a jamming version of Down By The River, a song still fresh on the musicians' fingers, on this fierce early live document from the beginnings of Neil's illustrious career.
-"Down by the river, I shot my baby, down by the river, I shot her dead."
+Comments: Neil Young and the original version of Crazy Horse, with Danny Whitten on second guitar, plow through a jamming version of Down By The River - a song still fresh on the musicians' fingers - on this fierce early live document from the beginnings of Neil's illustrious career.
+"Down by the river, I shot my baby.
+Down by the river, I shot her dead."

 Saturday (5/24/08): Ted Nugent - Stranglehold [Ted Nugent, 1975]